rdbhost/Rdb.Js/README.md

 ### Functions ###
 * *$.rdbHostConfig:* Stores its options as the default for all subsequent functions.
 It can accept *any* or *all* of the options.

-* *$.withResults:* sends query to server, gets results, calls callback with single result object as the parameter.
+* *$.postData:* used to submit data to server, similar to an $.ajax call.
+This method ends query to server, gets results, calls callback with single result object as the parameter.
 Requires _callback_ and _q_ or _kw_.

-* *$.eachRecord:* sends query to server, gets results, calls _errback_ if status is 'error', otherwise, calls _eachrec_ callback with each record.
-By default, the _jsond-easy_ format is used, and each record is an object with named attribute for each record field.

-* *$.postData:* used to submit data to server, similar to an $.ajax call.

         $.ready(function () {
             $.postData( { kw : 'logthispage',